 Latteria Santo Stefano

 Cheese lovers never forget their first time visiting a Parmigiano Reggiano dairy.
-The experience is nothing short of overwhelming from being in a room filled with aging wheels to the chance to taste the King of Cheese at the source is nothing short of overwhelming.
+The experience of seeing and tasting wheels of King of Cheese at the source is nothing short of overwhelming.

 We fulfilled our Parmigiano Reggiano goals at Latteria Santo Stefano, a typical Parmigiano Reggiano producer.
 Not only did we tour the facility and taste cheese aged for 12, 24 and 36 months, but we also bought a wedge to enjoy back home.